 How easily paleness is diagnosed varies with skin color, and the thickness and amount of blood vessels in the tissue under the skin.
-Sometimes it is only a subtle lightening of skin color.
-Paleness may be very difficult to detect in a dark-skinned person -- sometimes it is apparent only in the eye and mouth lining.
+Sometimes it is only a lightening of skin color.
+Paleness may be difficult to detect in a dark-skinned person -- and is detected only in the eye and mouth lining.

-Call your doctor or emergency number if a person suddenly develops generalized paleness.
+Call your health care provider or emergency number if a person suddenly develops generalized paleness.
 Emergency action may be needed to maintain proper blood circulation.

-Also call your doctor if paleness is accompanied by shortness of breath, blood in the stool, or other unexplained symptoms.
+Also call your health care provider if paleness is accompanied by shortness of breath, blood in the stool, or other unexplained symptoms.

-The doctor will examine you and ask questions about your medical history and symptoms, including:
+The health care provider will examine you and ask about your medical history and symptoms, including:

-Tests that may be done include:
+Tests that may be ordered include: